 See Appendix E. Input from Public Comment and Categorization into Work Streams 1 & 2 (15 January 2015)

-Interrelation with the CWG Stewardship Work - Work Area 3
+Work Area 3: Interrelation with the CWG-Stewardship Work

 The CCWG also reviewed the accountability elements identified by the CWG-Stewardship.
 In light of the clear linkage between the works of the two groups, the CWG-Stewardship and CCWG-Accountability Co-Chairs agreed that it would be valuable for the CWG-Stewardship to provide the CCWG-Accountability with a list of issues it identified during its deliberations where the work of both groups may overlap.
 A robust collaboration was built between the two groups including leadership coordination call and exchange of letters.